TakoGeist/QM_finite_potential_well/README.md

 Project developed as a university assignment for a computational physics course.<br>
 Instructions on how to run the program inside python file.</p>

-##Authors
+## Authors
-Diogo Ramos, Physics Engeneering, Universidade do Minho Gabriel Costa, Physics Engeneering, Universidade do Minho Pedro Martins, Physics Engeneering, Universidade do Minho
+<p>Diogo Ramos, Physics Engeneering, Universidade do Minho<br>
+Gabriel Costa, Physics Engeneering, Universidade do Minho<br>
+Pedro Martins, Physics Engeneering, Universidade do Minho</p>